Local SEO – The Ultimate Guide for Ranking Your Local Business

 Reviews and recommendations have a two-fold effect: they help your rankings for certain search terms and they impact your potential customer’s purchasing decisions.

 This is why we recommend on our local SEO guide to funnel (whenever possible) your reviews and recommendations mainly to Google + or Yelp.
 You’ll want to go for numbers here, and definitely couple them with a powerful social signals pack.
 Google and Yelp are getting very good at spotting fake reviews, which is why you should always couple them with social media signals.

 Think about it: whenever something goes viral you don’t just hear about it from reviews, you also get occasional comments on social media and even YouTube comments on relevant videos.

 If your business is able to generate reviews in a more direct way (you incentivize clients to leave reviews when they talk to you directly) then that’s great.
 But you’ll want to diversify whenever possible and get reviews in large volumes

 Businesses with tons of reviews have their CTR (click through rates) skyrocket over their competitors.
 They also see their leads and conversion rates rapidly increase.

 We’re going to quickly go over some notable on page SEO factors, but we HIGHLY RECOMMEND you check the how to buy affordable SEO services small business article for in-depth information.

-By the way, we also wrote an article on SEO strategies for affiliate marketing in 2018 that details some On page and Backlink building strategies and resources you can use alongside our local SEO guide.
+By the way, we also wrote an article on SEO strategies for affiliate marketing that details some On page and Backlink building strategies and resources you can use alongside our local SEO guide.

 Last but not least, our Local SEO guide recommends some basic SEO optimization, especially at the early ages of positioning your business.
 This includes: